 Adolescence is a volatile time both socially and biologically.
 A lot of profound changes are taking place.
 It's especially important that once a child hits puberty, they go back to the doctor for a check-up.
 Yearly checkups are a great way to stay on top of problems before they develop in a growing teenager.
-It's possible that the physical changes of puberty may warrant an adjustment in your teen's medication.
+The physical changes of puberty, such as weight changes, will probablywarrant an adjustment in your teen's medication.

 A lot of parents find that their teenager wants to stop taking medication.
 Some teens with epilepsy feel like they no longer need epilepsy drugs, or they don't want to be controlled by a drug.
 It's important that you make clear to your teen the risk of stopping medication.
 Teens may need to be reminded what it was like when they had regular seizures.
 Also, if they haven't had a seizure in some time, point out that the reason may be that their drugs are working.

 Teenage years are often a time when standing out is the last thing a child wants.
 A lot of kids feel painfully awkward, and it can be worse for teenagers with epilepsy.